saliormoon/Cookbook/recipes/FoxxBinaryHttpPost.md

 console.log(resp);
 ```

-Since we realy want to know whats going on on the wire, we'll use [sniffing](http://www.tcpdump.org/) to get whats going on on the wire.
-You can use the nice UI program [Wireshark](http://wireshark.org), we will use the simple [ngrep](http://ngrep.sourceforge.net/) to output the traffic on the console to us:
+Since we really want to know whats going on on the wire, we'll use [sniffing](http://www.tcpdump.org/).
+You can use the nice user interface program [Wireshark](http://wireshark.org).
+We will use the simple [ngrep](http://ngrep.sourceforge.net/) to output the traffic on the console to us:

 ```
 ngrep -Wbyline host httpbin.org > /tmp/log